Kinoma/SourceDocumentation/kinoma_documentation_template.md

 None (or enter a description if applicable)

 ###_XS Chunks:_ ECMAScript Objects
 In the _XS Chunks_ document, the documentation for ECMAScript objects created in XS typically includes descriptions of the constructor, prototype, and XS element corresponding to the object.
-The XS element is documented as described in the section “*XS*: XS Elements”; the constructor and prototype are documented as shown here.
+The XS element is documented as described in the section "_XS_: XS Elements"; the constructor and prototype are documented as shown here.

 <!--Link below not working; to be explored/fixed.-->
 **Note:** A more advisable format has since evolved for describing constructors and prototypes; see the section “[_KinomaJS Reference_: KinomaJS Object Reference](KinomaJS-Reference-:-KinomaJS-Object Reference).”